 5. A sewing kit is your friend

-Invest in a sewing kit.
-The next time something rips, see if you can repair it before you buy a replacement, plus sewing kits are super cheap.
+One of the best personal finance tips for keeping your clothing in top shape is to invest in a sewing kit.
+The next time something rips, see if you can repair it before you buy a replacement.
+Plus, sewing kits are super cheap.

 6. Join your local library